avafinger/nanopi-r4s-minimal-image/README.md

 ## Mini Router

-Build your mini router with the preferred kernel and configuration.
+Building your mini router with the preferred kernel and configuration.
-Instructions and annotations to build our mini router and navigate safer on Internet.
+Instructions and annotations to build our mini router and navigate safer on the Internet.

 WiP

 ## H264 camera

-Experiments and annotations with H264 USB Camera (Trial and Error).
+Experiments and annotations with USB H.264 Camera (Trial and Error).

 WiP

 ## Build Kernel

-Instructions to build and test your own Kernel ON-BOARD.
+Instructions to build and test your own Kernel (ON-BOARD).

 WiP